Bob Dylan and the Band 1974 Tour: Ticket sales

 As Dylan's first full-fledged tour since 1966, the announcement received an enormous amount of coverage from the music and general press.
 The average ticket price was $8 ($48 adjusted for inflation).
 Top-dollar tickets were $9.50 (roughly $58 in 2022), considered quite a lot for a rock concert in 1974.

 Tickets were sold by mail order, as announced in newspaper advertisements in the various cities, with payment required by certified check or money order for up to four tickets per request.
 The tickets went "on sale" on December 2, 1973, meaning that was the first day that requests could be postmarked.

 There was considerable confusion in some post offices and banks as fans unsure of the process tried to figure it out.

 The line outside the post office facility Rincon Annex in San Francisco stretched for five blocks when midnight struck.

 By three days later, there were so many mail requests for shows in New York, Philadelphia, Chicago and Los Angeles that Graham requested the postal service return them to the senders forthwith.

 There was, in the words of one Dylan biographer, "an extravagant level of hype for this tour", with for instance Geffen claiming that it was "the biggest thing of its kind in the history of show business".

 As part of the attention, Dylan appeared on the cover of Newsweek magazine.

 As Geffen said on the eve of the tour's first show, "We're trying to make this whole thing as uncrazy as possible.
 But the most significant thing of all about this tour has been the overwhelming response to it."

 Geffen claimed that up to twenty tickets could have been sold for each available seat.

-Promoter Bill Graham estimated that some $92 million worth of ticket orders had been placed ($556 million in 2022).
+Graham estimated that some $92 million worth of ticket orders had been placed ($556 million in 2022).

 Graham said of the ticket sales process, "It was, uh, rather monumental."
 Although some hyperbole was involved in some of Geffen's and Graham's statements, there was in fact an intense level of fan and media interest in the tour.

-There were a problems in a few cities with tickets being held back by local promoters and then sold for much higher prices.
+There were problems in a few cities with tickets being held back by local promoters and then sold for much higher prices.
 There were also reports of counterfeit tickets in circulation as well.
 In some cases alternative newspapers ran classified listings of people offering sexual favors in exchange for tickets.